wogsland/GiftBox/README.md

 which will create everything you need in the untracked vendor directory.

 [npm](https://www.npmjs.com/) is used for the build process.
-Once you have it in installed, cd to the project directory andrun
+Once you have it in installed, cd to the project directory and run

     npm install

-Fork (Bacon)[https://github.com/GiveToken/Bacon] and add it to your `src` directory:
+Fork [Bacon](https://github.com/GiveToken/Bacon) and add it to your `src` directory:

     cd src
     git clone https://github.com/<your username>/Bacon.git